vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/02/038/04_punaH_samavyadvitataM.md

 title = "04"

 +++
-Though Sāy., Oldenberg, and Renou identify the weaver as Night, this seems unlikely, if the hymn really depicts the evening.
+Though Sāyaṇa., Oldenberg, and Renou identify the weaver as Night, this seems unlikely, if the hymn really depicts the evening.
 More likely a real human weaver, finishing her daily work.

 Note the unetym. phonetic echoes in avyat … váyantī.